Why Latency Matters: How an Audio Interface can Help

 Think of a typical digital audio production workflow:

-• A guitar or voice generates an (analog) sound signal
+• An instrument (e.g., guitar) or voice generates an (analog) sound signal

-• The sound signal is converted to an electrical (audio) signal if necessary (via a microphone)
+• The sound signal is converted to an electrical signal (if necessary via a microphone)

 • This signal then travels through cables and into an audio interface